SirenityK/sirenityk/README.md

-## Hello there stranger! :wave:
+## Hello there, stranger!
-I'm a math-loving, self-taught programmer who's been hacking away for over two years now.
+I'm a math-loving, self-taught programmer who's been in the programming world for over two years now.
 Currently a student in University.
 Every day I'm learning about new software tech, and I'm constantly expanding my skillset.
 ### Here's what I've been diving into:
 - **Languages**: Python (most proficient), Kotlin, JavaScript, TypeScript
 - **Frameworks** & Libraries: Svelte, Next.js, React, Preact, Django, SolidJS, FastAPI